Mark K. Larson, Ph.D.

 Undergraduate Research Opportunities with Dr. Larson

 Dr. Larson’s work focuses on the function and biogenesis of human platelets.
 Platelets are the key cellular component in blood clotting, and are a major focus of therapies designed to prevent adverse cardiovascular events.
 He collaborates with Dr. Bill Harris of Omegaquant, Inc. and Dr. Greg Shearer of Sanford Research in Sioux Falls to study the effects of omega-3 fatty acids on platelet function.
-Recent work with students Carl Hjelmen (class of 2013), Nicole Ensz (class of 2013), and Leah McComas (class of 2012) examined how omega-3 fatty acids alter platelet catalysis of thrombin generation.
+Recent work with Anna Kollasch ’15 (Mt Marty College) Lance Shaull ’15, and Betsy McCue ‘15 examined how omega-3 fatty acids alter platelet catalysis of thrombin generation.
 He also collaborates and makes frequent visits to Dr. Owen McCarty’s lab at Oregon Health and Science University to explore links between platelet function and overall blood coagulation.

 Dr. Larson also works with Dr. Joe Italiano, Jr. at Brigham and Women’s Hospital/Harvard Medical School in Boston on the process of platelet biogenesis.
-Students Matt Braithwaite (class of 2011) and Jordan Anderson-Daniels (class of 2010) spent eight weeks with Dr. Larson in Boston working on how tissue matrix proteins in the bone marrow influence platelet development from precursor cells called megakaryocytes.
+Alumni Matt Braithwaite '11 and Jordan Anderson–Daniels '10 spent eight weeks with Dr. Larson in Boston working on how tissue matrix proteins in the bone marrow influence platelet development from precursor cells called megakaryocytes.

 Larson Lab Research Alumni and current location

-- Erika Graslie (class of 2010): Physical Therapy, Regis University, Denver
+- Erika Graslie '10: Physical Therapy, Regis University, Denver

-- Jordan Anderson-Daniels (class of 2010): Graduate School, Interdisciplinary Graduate Program in Biomedical and Biological Sciences, Vanderbilt University
+- Jordan Anderson–Daniels '10: Graduate School, Interdisciplinary Graduate Program in Biomedical and Biological Sciences, Vanderbilt University

-- Matt Braithwaite (class of 2011): Medical School, University of Iowa
+- Matt Braithwaite '11: Medical School, University of Iowa

-- Leah McComas (class of 2012) Dental Hygiene Program, University of Minnesota
+- Leah McComas '12: Dental Hygiene Program, University of Minnesota

-In the classroom, Dr. Larson closely examines real-world applications of Biology, including the relationship of cancer treatments to cell function, the acquisition of knowledge for clinical medicine, and how science can often get misconstrued in and out of the laboratory.
-He seeks to get students asking questions at every level, so that students realize that question-asking is the heart of all scientific endeavor.
+In the classroom, Dr. Larson closely examines real-world applications of biology, including the relationship of cancer treatments to cell function, the acquisition of knowledge for clinical medicine, and how science can often get misconstrued in and out of the laboratory.
+He encourages students to ask questions at every level, since it is the heart of all scientific endeavor.

 Mouse megakaryocyte forming proplatelets, the first stage of platelet develpment from